sugarlabs/RPi-Docs/src/installation.md

 ## Step 8: Launched Sugar

 After rebooting the Raspberry Pi, Sugar should start automatically.
 Remember to verify whether the Sugar Desktop Environment is installed and to disable auto-login in the RPi-config settings.
-If you encounter any difficulties, you may need to proceed with troubleshooting